ccss-sandia/antfarm/README.md

 the tagged versions from the ANTFARM-CORE project at http://github.com/antfarm-core.

+## STATUS OF BETA RELEASE

+Because version 0.5.0 is the first version that has the client split out from the core ANTFARM library, the client gem is staying in a 'beta' status while the core library is in 'beta' status.

+Note that in order to install a pre-release version of a gem (such as the beta version of ANTFARM 0.5.0), you must specify the --pre-release option when using 'gem install' along with the full version name (i.e. --version 0.5.0.beta).

+Also, if you have version 0.4.0 and 0.5.0 installed, you can specify which version to use when running ANTFARM from the command line.

+To run version 0.4.0, do the following:

+  $> antfarm _0.4.0_ <command> <options>

+To run version 0.5.0, just replace 0.4.0 with 0.5.0 or just leave it off.
+The '_<version>_' syntax is used by the executable for each gem to allow the user to specify a specific version.
+Otherwise, the latest version is used.

 ## SYNOPSIS

 `antfarm` [ <global options> ] command|plugin [ <command/plugin options> ]